TheSquidCombatant/LongFileSort/README.md

 `CacheSizeLimitMegabytes` - limits the peak memory consumption for the file cache during sorting.
 Increas this value to reduces the number of reads from the disk.
 It is worth scaling the cache size depending on the number of lines in the file being sorted, and not depending on the total size of the original file.
-Setting a value less than `20 MB` does not make much sense, because a comparable amount of memory at program startup will be occupied by the thread pool infrastructure by default.

 `SourceEncodingName` - encoding used to read the input file correctly.
+For example: UTF-8, UTF-16, UTF-32 and so on.

-`SourceFilePath` - specifies the fully qualified name of the file in the operating system whose contents are to be sorted.
+`SourceFilePath` - specifies the name of the file (fully qualified or relative to startup folder) in whose contents are to be sorted.

-`ProcessingTemporaryFolder` - specifies the full name of the directory in the operating system that will be used to store possible temporary files.
+`ProcessingTemporaryFolder` - specifies the name of the directory that will be used to store possible temporary files.
+If the specified directory does not exist, it will be created.

-`TargetFilePath` - specifies the fully qualified name of the file in the operating system into which the sorted content will be saved.
+`TargetFilePath` - specifies the name of the file (fully qualified or relative to startup folder) into which the sorted content will be saved.

 You can also pass the path to the configuration file as the first parameter at startup.
 Preset configuration files for Sorter are located in the